hkdoc116/Portfolio/index.md

 <a href="pdfs/Dissertation-The Garden Wings-Dougherty.pdf" target="_blank">Dissertation: Creative and Analytical Pieces</a>

-This is my undergraduate dissertation, composed of the opening to a novel and a companion essay about my process and purpose.
+My undergraduate dissertation, composed of the opening to a novel and a companion essay about my process and purpose

 <a href="pdfs/Reshaping the Arthurian Legend for Modern Audiences-Dougherty.pdf" target="_blank">Reshaping the Arthurian Legend for Modern Audiences: _Avalon High_ and _Cursed_</a>